bact/spdx-3-model/model/AI/Classes/Prompt.md

 ## Summary

-Specifies the content of a prompt and its associated information.
+Specifies the prompt content and its associated information.

 ## Description